CrypticAnanya/SAGE/README.md

 ### Core Technologies Used:
 - Frontend:HTML and CSS
 - Backend:Python
-- Database:
 - APIs:Openapi ai Groq
 - Hosting:streamlit

 ### Sponsor Technologies Used (if any):
 - [ ] **Groq:** It is used for queries
-- [ ] **Screenpipe:** Terminator is used for changing screens ,using it to write something in notepad or opening apps and processing some commands on that
+- [ ] **Screenpipe:** Terminator is used for changing screens,using it to write something in notepad or opening apps and processing some commands on that

 ## ✨ Key Features